KassieXie/MSBA-6070/README.md

 The expected outcome should already be displayed in the notebook under the codes, but feel free to test the code on your own.

 ## Logic Behind
-Logistic Regression is a Machine Learning classification algorithm that is used to predict the probability of a categorical dependent variable.
-In logistic regression, the dependent variable is a binary variable that contains data coded as 1 (yes, success, etc.) or 0 (no, failure, etc.).
-In other words, the logistic regression model predicts P(Y=1) as a function of X.
+K Nearest Neighbor(KNN) is a very simple, easy to understand, versatile and one of the topmost machine learning algorithms.
+KNN used in the variety of applications such as finance, healthcare, political science, handwriting detection, image recognition and video recognition.

+KNN is a non-parametric and lazy learning algorithm.
+Non-parametric means there is no assumption for underlying data distribution.
+In other words, the model structure determined from the dataset.
+This will be very helpful in practice where most of the real world datasets do not follow mathematical theoretical assumptions.
+Lazy algorithm means it does not need any training data points for model generation.
+All training data used in the testing phase.
+This makes training faster and testing phase slower and costlier.

+sklearn.neighbors provides functionality for unsupervised and supervised neighbors-based learning methods.
+Unsupervised nearest neighbors is the foundation of many other learning methods, notably manifold learning and spectral clustering.
+Supervised neighbors-based learning comes in two flavors: classification for data with discrete labels, and regression for data with continuous labels.

-All formal sources related to logistic regression linear model provided by scikit-learn developers can be found at: https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html
+Other resources related to K-Nearest Neighbors provided by scikit-learn developers can be found at: https://scikit-learn.org/stable/modules/neighbors.html and https://www.datacamp.com/community/tutorials/k-nearest-neighbor-classification-scikit-learn provided by DataCamp.

 ## Contributing
 Apologize in advance that any pull requests other by the host might be rejected because this is an education repository for personal use.